microformats/microformats-parser/CONTRIBUTING.md

 6. Commit your changes using `git commit -am 'A description of the change'`.
 We try to follow [conventional commit types](https://github.com/commitizen/conventional-commit-types), but this is not required.
 7. Push the branch to your fork: `git push -u origin branch-name`.
 8. Create a new pull request!

+### I don't know TypeScript or my tests won't pass

+You don't need to make your Pull Request perfect!
+The important thing is to get a PR open so we can begin making this parser better.

+We're more than happy to help with any TypeScript, linting or test problems, or to refactor after a merge.
+These should not be a barrier to contributing!

+### Testing your changes

+You can test your changes using the interactive demo.
+Just run `yarn demo` and visit `http://localhost:1234` to parse a real-world example.

 ## Microformats specifications